Ross Sinclair (water polo)

-Youth and collegiate
+Early life and education

 Sinclair was born in Laguna Beach, California and played water polo at Newport Harbor High School.
 At Newport Harbor, he won the CIF Championship in 2000 and was twice named Sea View League Most Valuable Player in 2002 and 2003.
 He was also named Second Team All-CIF Southern Section in 2002 and 2003.
 Following graduation, he enrolled at the University of California, Santa Barbara.

 While in Santa Barbara, he played for the UCSB men's water polo team from 2003 to 2007.
 He was named a Third Team All American his final two seasons in 2006 and 2007, which made him the 45th UCSB men's water polo player to earn All American status and the first under Wolf Wigo.